brchri/tesla-geogdo/README.md

 ## How to Use
 ### Docker
 This app is provided as a docker image.
-You will need to create a `config.yml` file (please refer to the [examples directory](/examples) or the simplified [config.simple.example.yml](config.simple.example.yml)), edit it appropriately (***make sure to preserve the leading spaces, they are important***), and then mount it to the container at runtime.
+You will need to create a `config.yml` file (please use the [Config Wizard](#config-wizard) or refer to the [examples directory](/examples) or the simplified [config.simple.example.yml](config.simple.example.yml)) and mount it to the container at runtime.
 For example:

 ```bash
 # see docker compose example below for parameter explanations